gui3/fluidite/README.md

 :/ this is a true comment,
  i can write anything /;

-some text :/> same here, but it's an #endline; comment
+this is here :/> same here, but it's an #endline; comment this is on the next line

+this and :\ this is an endline comment too that are on the same line

 :translate.html
   <p>this section is rendered as is<br/>